About prostate cancer

 Benign means non-cancerous and hyperplasia means to get bigger.
 BPH is far more common than cancer of the prostate.
 Sometimes however, the growth that constricts the urethra can be malignant (cancer).

 How common is it?

 Prostate cancer is the most common cancer affecting men in Western Australia.
-In 2014, 1945 men were diagnosed with prostate cancer.
+In 2017, 2093 men were diagnosed with prostate cancer.1

-The chances of getting prostate cancer by the time you are aged 75 (lifetime risk) is 1 in 8.
-This means for every 8 people one person will get prostate cancer.
-In 2014, 231 Western Australian men died from prostate cancer.1
+The chances of getting prostate cancer by the time you are aged 75 (lifetime risk) is 1 in 8.1.
+In 2017, 269 Western Australian men died from prostate cancer.1

 The cause of prostate cancer is still unknown and there is no clear prevention strategy to reduce the chances of developing this cancer.

 There are a number of factors, including being a man, which can increase your risk of developing prostate cancer.
 These include:

 - Age.
 The main risk factor for developing prostate cancer is getting older.
 Prostate cancer is rare in men under 50 years of age.

 - Family history.
 If your father or brother was diagnosed with prostate cancer at a young age or you have a strong family history of breast cancer your chances of developing prostate cancer are increased.
 Having an elderly relative with prostate cancer is quite common and doesn't increase your chances of developing the disease.

 - Race.
 Prostate cancer is more common in people of African descent.